-Now I have been to a lot of zoos in my life but I think Prehistoric Pets probably has more reptiles than any zoo I have been to.
-I was blown away but how much crazy stuff this small little place could hold as it has everything from 350 pound snakes to desert tortoises.
-Definitely a fun trip for the whole family, read on for my review.
+Now I have been to a lot of zoos in my life, but I think Prehistoric Pets probably has more reptiles than any zoo I have been to.
+I was blown away but how much crazy stuff this small little place could hold as it has everything from 350-pound snakes to desert tortoises.
+A fun trip for the whole family, read on for my review.

 - Open – 11:00 AM – 8:00 PM